AEM7130/class-repo/README.md

 ### Final project ([proposal link here (no longer required)](https://rawcdn.githack.com/AEM7130/spring-2020/d000f13df86fd714351820c2af9a511a32404395/final_project/project_proposal.html))

 There is a final project for the course, due at the end of the semester.
+For the project you may either write a paper of up to 7 pages, or record a presentation of up to 20 minutes.
 You may select one of two options:

-1. Begin a new computationally-driven research paper.
-The paper should
+1. Begin a new computationally-driven research project.
+The project should
     1. Have an introduction that clearly states the economic question you are answering, frames your research in the context of the existing literature, and tells the reader what you are doing to advance economic knowledge.
     2. Analytically develop the model, provide proofs for theoretical results if there are any.
     3. Describe how you solve or estimate the model.